oracle-samples/oltrain/content/posts/ocne/post-14/index.md

 ---
-title: "Scale a Kubernetes Cluster on Oracle Cloud Native Environment"
+title: "Scale a Kubernetes Cluster"
 date: 2022-09-06
 draft: false
 summary: "This tutorial demonstrates how to scale an existing Kubernetes cluster in Oracle Cloud Native Environment.